 3.3 Base Salary Period

-Time period during which an employee is under obligation to the University for performing regular duties for which he or she is compensated with their base salary.
+Time period during which an employee is under obligation to the University for performing Regular Duties for which an employee is compensated with the employee’s base salary.

 3.4 Independent Consulting and Outside Employment

-Includes all professional services provided to or for a public or private entity which is not organizationally a part of Boise State University.
-For this type of work, the University is not party to any agreement, nor does it administer any related sponsored funding.
-These activities are addressed by a separate policy, Conflict of Interest and Commitment, 1110.
+Services provided by University employees outside their official University duties/capacities (e.g., not Regular Duties or Additional Assignments).
+For this type of work, the University is not a party to any agreement, nor does it administer any related sponsored funding.
+These activities are addressed by a separate policy, University Policy 1110 (Conflict of Interest and Commitment).
 These payments are not considered Supplemental Pay under this policy.